Increased Risk of Serious Illness in Underserved Communities

 Providing health care that serves the whole person, including life-saving immunizations, is an important part of protecting the health of people with severe mental illness and substance use disorder.
-These underserved communities experience unique barriers to care and may face an increased risk of serious illness from viruses, including COVID-19, due to other underlying health conditions.
+These medically underserved communities experience unique barriers to care and may face an increased risk of serious illness from viruses, including COVID-19, due to other underlying health conditions.
 Below, Bill Wrigley, Genoa Healthcare’s director of Clinical Product, Immunizations, shares information about Genoa’s immunization program.

 What are the common immunizations provided by Genoa pharmacies?